Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 To change it, click the CRS, check the box for _Enable 'on the fly' CRS transformation (OTF)_ and enter "3857" in the _Filter_ text field.
 - EPSG:3857 is also referred to as "Web Mercator" as it is the most common projection type for web maps such as Google Maps, Bing Maps, OpenStreetMap, etc
 - This is the CRS that will be used for producing this indoor map, as it shows the world in a way that avoids the stretching and skewing that is present when the map is taking latlong geographic co-ordinates into account.
-- This CRS also allows us to use the *advanced digitization tools* that will be covered in the [Creating A Building Outline](#creating-a-building-outline) section below
+- This CRS also allows us to use the *advanced digitization tools* that we refer to in the [Using QGIS](https://github.com/wrld3d/wrld-indoor-maps-api/blob/docs_update/A%20-%20Using%20QGIS) page of this documentation

 ---

-#### <a name="georeference-floor-plan"/>Georeferencing the Floorplan Image
+#### <a name="georeference-floor-plan"/>Georeferencing the Floor Plan Image
-If you have an image of your building’s floorplan, you can use [georeferencing](https://en.wikipedia.org/wiki/Georeference) to help you create your map.
-As standard, floorplan images do not contain geographic location data so, while they may be accurate and detailed, there’s nothing to associate the contents of the image with spatial location, or orientation, in the world.
+If you have an image of your building’s floor plan, you can use [georeferencing](https://en.wikipedia.org/wiki/Georeference) to help you create your map.
+As standard, floor plan images do not contain geographic location data so, while they may be accurate and detailed, there’s nothing to associate the contents of the image with spatial location, or orientation, in the world.

 Georeferencing is essentially a way of saying "point **P** of my map image is at geographic coordinate **(a, b)**".
-Performing this step will allow you to view your floorplan image in QGIS with the correct location and orientation.
+Performing this step will allow you to view your floor plan image in QGIS with the correct location and orientation.

 - Open QGIS and add a layer of your choice via OpenLayers - we've found that QGIS best handles OpenStreetMap (OSM) and Bing Aerial
   - As an example: to add an OSM layer, choose *Web > OpenLayers plugin > OpenStreetMap > OpenStreetMap*